Picture Peak

-Picture Peak is a 13,140+ foot (4,001+ meter) mountain summit located one mile east of the crest of the Sierra Nevada mountain range in Inyo County in northern California, United States.
-It is situated in the John Muir Wilderness, on land managed by Inyo National Forest.
+Picture Peak is a 13,140+ foot (4,001+ m) mountain summit located one mile east of the crest of the Sierra Nevada mountain range in Inyo County in northern California, United States.
+It is situated in the John Muir Wilderness within the Inyo National Forest.
 It is approximately 21 mi west of the community of Big Pine, and 0.65 mi east of parent Mount Haeckel.
 Topographic relief is significant as the north aspect rises over 2,000 ft above Hungry Packer Lake in approximately one-half mile (1 km).
 The first ascent of the summit was made July 1967, by Gary Colliver and Steve Thompson via the northeast face.
 This mountain's name has not been officially adopted by the U.S. Board on Geographic Names.

 Climate

 According to the Köppen climate classification system, Picture Peak is located in an alpine climate zone.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks, causing them to drop their moisture in the form of rain or snowfall onto the range (orographic lift).
-Precipitation runoff from this mountain drains into headwaters of the South Fork Bishop Creek.
+Precipitation runoff from this mountain drains into the headwaters of the Middle Fork of Bishop Creek.